 I know that planning a turkey dinner is a lot of work.
-After all the stuffing and potatoes and turkey and pie there’s hardly anytime left to thinks about Thanksgiving appetizers.
-Don’t worry, I’ve put together a list of my 10 favourite Thanksgiving appetizers that are here on The Endless Meal.
+After all the stuffing and potatoes and turkey and pie, there's hardly any time left to think about Thanksgiving appetizers.
+Don't worry, I've put together a list of my 10 favourite easy Thanksgiving appetizers that are here on The Endless Meal.
 Feel free to add your own in the comments, the more the merrier!

 It's hard to imagine deviled eggs getting even more delicious than they already are.
 But wait, add bacon to anything and that thing becomes a million times better, right?
 These deviled eggs are insane.
 Seriously.
 Insanely.
 Tasty.
 You can easily prepare them a day ahead of your Thanksgiving dinner.
 Keep them covered in your fridge and bring them to room temperature before you serve them.

 These pretty little appetizers will be a hit at the party.
 Plus they're light so they'll leave lots of room in bellies for turkey.
 You can make the beet chips up to 5 days before and leave them in a sealed Ziploc bag in your pantry.
 To save precious minutes the day of your dinner, make small balls of goat cheese ahead of time and put them in a bowl in your fridge.
 When you're ready for appetizers just pull the goat cheese balls out of the fridge and assemble.

 These guys are crispy and delicious and will disappear fast.
 Don't tell the kids they're made with eggplant, trust me, what they don't know won't hurt them.
 Serve them with chipotle or garlic aioli or even regular ketchup or mayo.